Harini607281/Developers-hub/README.md

 ✅ Messaging System – A built-in messaging system for developers to communicate.

 Tech Stack (MERN Stack)
-Frontend: React.js with SCSS for styling
+Frontend: React.js with SCSS for styling,
-Backend: Node.js & Express.js
+Backend: Node.js & Express.js,
-Database: MongoDB
+Database: MongoDB,
-Authentication: JWT (JSON Web Token)
+Authentication: JWT (JSON Web Token),
-Hosting: Likely using Vercel for frontend and Render/Heroku for backend Project Goal
+Hosting: Likely using Vercel for frontend and Render/Heroku for backend, Project Goal:
 The main goal of Developer’s Hub is to streamline developer collaboration by connecting people with complementary skills.
 It serves as a networking and project discovery platform for developers worldwide.